MassTransit/MassTransit/docs/usage/producers.md

 }
 ```

-## Message Initializers
+## Message Initialization

-MassTransit continues to encourage and support the use of interfaces for message contracts, and initializers make it easy to produce interface messages.
+Messages can be initialized by MassTransit using an anonymous object passed as an _object_ to the _publish_ or _send_ methods.
+While originally designed to support the initialization of interface-based message types, anonymous objects can also be used to initialize message types defined using classes or records.

 ### Anonymous object values